Are you ready for the 'Roseanne' revival? See the show's cast then and now

 Then: Michael Fishman was just 6 years old when he began playing D.J., the youngest Conner child.

-Now: Since "Roseanne" ended, the actor, now 35, has continued working in Hollywood as a writer and producer.Getty Images, Gatty Images
+Now: Since "Roseanne" ended, the actor, now 35, has continued working in Hollywood as a writer and producer.Getty Images

 -